trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/SOQLRecipes.md

 ### `getRecordsWithRelatedRecords()` → `List<Account>`

-Demonstrates how to query an object, as well as it&apos;s related child objects
+Demonstrates how to query an object, as well as it's related child objects

 #### Return

 **Type**

-List&lt;Account&gt;
+List<Account>

 **Description**

-List&lt;Account&gt;
+List<Account>

 #### Example
 ```java